cloudmesh-community/sp20-516-230/chapter/ibm-kubernetes.md

         kubectl version --short

  These instructions detail how to get started.
 If interested, one can create a registry and enable continuous delivery.
-IBM even offers a free hour long virtual consultation to help make the most out of Kubernetes.
+IBM even offers a free hour-long virtual consultation to help make the most out of Kubernetes.

-    #AT: word: "hour-long"
+ ## Kubernetes in Action

-    #AT: great work overall!
-Just some ideas that you could consider:
+ As previously mentioned, Kubernetes can easily be integrated with other IBM products.
+One example of this is the IBM Cloud Kubernetes Service, which is a managed container solution.
+This product automates operations and
-        1. Add a pics or two.
-Just more reading friendly than full text
+    deployments plus add IBM capabilities.
+It can bind to other services include IBM blockchain and Watson.

-        2. Just one or more sections might be nice to be included.
-For example, on this page (https://www.ibm.com/cloud/learn/kubernetes ) "Kunernets and IBM Cloud" section discusses how Kubernets is combined with IBM cloud.
-Red Hat OpenShift on IBM Cloud is one examples of features of "IBM + Kubernets"
+ Another example is Red Hat OpenShift on IBM Cloud.
+It includes the ability of using OpenShift clusters, from the Kubernetes platform, on the IBM Cloud platform [@kubernetes-sp20-516-230].